OriPekelman/apidays-2014-git-as-hypermedia/index.md

 APIs need to bridge gaps between the semantics of two different systems.
 When we use a middleware representation such as JSON over HTTP it means the semantics are translated twice.
 So what is usually means is the following conversation :

 #Lost in translation APP1 -->API-->APP2
     Reading would be:
       World View 1 --> World View 1 as represented as Json over HTTP --> World View 1 as represented in World View 2 And writing would be:
       World View 2 --> World View 2 as represented as Json over HTTP --> World View 2 as represented in World View 1

 # The 'Ol double google translate trick
-Now lets do the trick to pass the preceding slide twice through google translate (English->French->English) which gives us:
+####Now lets do the trick to pass the preceding slide twice through google translate (English->French->English) which gives us:

 #Lost in translation EN-->FR-->EN
-Reading will be:
+    Reading would be:

-      View in 1 -> World View 1 as represented as JSON over HTTP -> World View 1 as represented in View 2 Will wrote:
+      World View 1 -> World View as represented as a Json over HTTP -> World View one as represented in the world View 2 And writing would be:

-      View the world 2 -> World View 2 as represented about JSON HTTP -> World View 2 as represented in View 1
+      World View 2 -> World View 2 as shown as
+      Json over HTTP -> World View 2 as shown in the world View 1

 Not bad at all right? we have some type issues (1 became One, an instance became a class World View 2 to World View etc..).
 In our case French served as the intermediary representation.